djscheuf/djscheuf/README.md

 [![Website](https://img.shields.io/website?label=daniel.scheufler.tech&style=for-the-badge&url=https%3A%2F%2Fdaniel.scheufler.tech)][website]

 ## 🕊️Christian, 👫Husband, and 👨‍👩‍👧Father, and Improver
-- 👀 I write on Software Engineering Leadership and share my experiences and insights in  'Next Iteration' newsletter, and on my blog at [daniel.scheufler.tech][website]
+- 👀 I write on Software Engineering Leadership and share my experiences and insights in  ['Next Iteration' newsletter][newsletter], and on my blog at [daniel.scheufler.tech][website]
-- 📕 I'm reading thru [Your Next Five Moves][book] by Patrick Bet-David presently.
+- 📕 I'm reading thru [The Great Mental Models Vol 2. - Physics, Chemistry, and Biology][book] by Shane Parrish, and Rhiannon Beaubien presently.
+- 🤖 Lately, I'm tinkering with RAG, and Agentic IDEs, like Windsurf.

 ### Connect with me: